-Live View, as the name says, provides live video and sound to you in the Blink app, or certain Alexa enabled devices.
-The camera uses your Wi-Fi network to send Live View, so the connection must have 2 MB per second or faster upload speed (from your camera to the Blink app).
-Live View can fail if the internet connection is too slow, or not steady.
+Live View, as the name implies, provides live video and sound to you in the Blink app, or certain Alexa enabled devices.
+The camera uses your Wi-Fi network to send Live View; therefore, the connection must have 2 MB per second or faster upload speed (from your camera to the Blink app).
+Live View can fail if the internet connection is too slow or not reliable.

 To manually access Live View, tap the Live View icon from your home screen for the camera you would like to view.
 Live Views can also be accessed when tapping on motion alerts sent to your mobile device.
 Only one person at a time; however, has the ability to access Live Views resulting from motion alerts, even though those alerts may appear simultaneously on multiple devices for different people.

 Tap the speaker icon to mute or unmute live audio from the camera microphone.